6 Essential Oils for Improving Focus According to Science Posted on 7 Mar 14:44 by Healing Solutions , 0 comments

 Peppermint, or Mentha piperita, has been shown to enhance alertness, focus and concentration.
 In one study, researchers found the fragrance of peppermint increased the rate of signal detections in tasks that required focus for prolonged periods of time.[xi]

 How to Use: Rub properly-diluted peppermint oil onto the temples and back of the neck.
-Peppermint also works well in a diffuser.
+Peppermint also works well in one of our Healing Solutions diffusers.

 These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.
 Read our Disclaimer